 Under the formula, an annual update will be filed to be effective July 2010 and each year thereafter.
 Also, beginning with the July 2010 update, the rates each year will include an adjustment to true-up the prior year's collections to the actual costs for the prior year.
 In May 2010, the second annual update was filed with the FERC to decrease the revenue requirement by \$58 million for service as of July 2010.
 Approximately \$8 million of the decrease will be refunded to nonaffiliated customers within PJM.
-Management expects the settlement will be approved by the FERC.
+In October 2010, the settlement agreement was approved by the FERC.

-PJM/MISO Market Flow Calculation Errors
+PJM/MISO Market Flow Calculation Settlement Adjustments